 \subsection{Preliminary}

 We begin by briefly reviewing the diffusion models, a class of generative models that synthesize data by reversing a Markovian process where Gaussian noise is progressively added to data samples.
 These models consist of two primary phases: the forward process and the reverse process.
 In the forward process, the original data is systematically corrupted, transitioning from a structured state to pure Gaussian noise over a predefined number of steps, described by the equation $x_t = \sqrt{\alpha_t} x_{t-1} + \sqrt{1-\alpha_t} \epsilon$, where $\epsilon$ is Gaussian noise and $\alpha_t$ are variance-preserving coefficients.
 The reverse process entails learning to undo the noise addition to recover the original data from its noisy state.
 This involves training a neural network to estimate the reverse conditional distribution $p(x_{t-1} | x_t)$, utilizing advanced deep learning techniques.

-A typical application of the diffusion model in robotic manipulation is Decision Diffuser~\cite{ajay2022conditional}, which makes decisions using a return-conditional diffusion model, allowing policies to generate behaviors satisfying individual constraints.
+A typical application of the diffusion model in robotic manipulation is Decision Diffuser~\cite{ajay2022conditional}, which makes decisions using a return-conditional diffusion model, allowing policies to generate behaviors satisfying constraints.